alexey-krasnov/ChemIC/README.md

 ```

 ## Jupyter Notebook
-The [client_image_classifier.ipynb](notebooks/client_image_classifier.ipynb) Jupyter notebook in folder `notebooks` provides an easy-to-use interface for classifying images.
-Follow the outlined steps to perform image classification.
+The [client_image_classifier.ipynb](notebooks/client_image_classifier.ipynb) notebook in the `notebooks` directory provides an easy-to-use interface for classifying images.
+Follow the steps outlined in the notebook to perform image classification.

 ## Author
 Dr. Aleksei Krasnov